donbr/cdl2024_masterclass/README.md

 [NetworkX](https://networkx.org/) graph.

-### Unbundled KG Construction from Unstructured Data
+### Part 3: Unbundled KG construction from unstructured data

 Next, let's explore how to [unbundle KG construction](https://derwen.ai/s/khj9#19) based on unstructured data, instead of simply throwing all the data at an LLM!